-Hydrographic soundings are by their nature a set of measured data points.
-These data points can be represented in a grid structure in several different ways, including elevation models using a regular grid spacing, and irregular grids with variable size cells.
-They can also be represented as Triangular Irregular Networks (TIN triangles) or as point sets.
+Certain kinds of hydrographic information such as soundings, current information and water level information are by their nature a set of data points distributed over an area.
+Other kinds of information relevant to water-borne transportation, such as meteorological information are also data points distributed over an area.
 Images are also of great importance for hydrographic data.
 This includes images from sensors such as aerial photography or LIDAR, photographs that can be associated with vector based feature oriented data and products based on scanned paper charts, commonly known as “Raster Charts”.
+All of these types of data are covered by this Part of S-100.

+A set of data comprised of a set of attribute values distributed over an area is called a coverage.
+There are many different types of coverages, such as grid structures of different types such as elevation models using a regular grid spacing, irregular grids with variable size cells, Triangulated Irregular Networks (TINs), etc.

-All of these applications of imagery and gridded data are covered by this component of S-100.
-This imagery and gridded data component aligns with the international standards for imagery and gridded data in order to support multiple sources of data and uses the common information structures based on the ISO TC/211 19100 suite of standards that allows imagery, gridded and coverage data to be combined with boundary defined (vector based) data and other types of data.
+This Part of S-100 aligns with international standards for imagery and coverage data in order to support multiple sources of data.
+It uses a set of common information structures, based on the ISO TC/211 19100 suite of standards, that allows application systems to display or otherwise combine imagery, gridded and coverage data with boundary defined (vector based) data and other types of data.

-The applicable hierarchical terminology is standardized in the ISO 19100 suite of standards.
-A set of data that describes a set of attribute values distributed over an area is called a coverage of which there are many different types, but the most common structure is a grid.
-Presently, S-100 only addresses grid based coverages, point set coverages, and TIN coverages.

-This Part of S-100 is based on ISO 19129 – “Geographic information – Imagery, Gridded and Coverage Data Framework”.
-However, it is more specific than the ISO 19100 suite of standards and defines specific grid organizations to be used for hydrographic data and images associated with hydrographic data.
-Both simple grids and complex multidimensional grids are defined, as well as point sets and TINs.
-This Part identifies the content model for coverage data for use in hydrographic applications, including imagery as a type of gridded data.
+This Part of S-100 defines content models and conceptual structures for grid based coverages (simple grids and selected kinds of complex grids) as well as point set coverages and TINs, for coverage data in hydrographic applications, including imagery as a type of gridded data.
 It describes the organization, type of grid or other coverage structure and associated metadata and spatial referencing for georeferenced data.
-The encoding and portrayal of imagery, gridded and coverage data is external to this part of S-100, although the manner by which encoding and portrayal makes use of the identified content models are identified.
+The manners by which encoding and portrayal make use of the content models are described in other Parts of S-100.

 Conformance

+Conformance of this Profile with other Standards

+This Part defines a profile of ISO 19123:2005 concepts and types that constitutes the conceptual basis for the relevant S-100 encoding format (Part 10c — HDF5 Data Model and File Format), and for S-100-based Product Specifications describing data products based on gridded information and other coverage-type products.

+This Part utilises the approach taken by ISO/TS 19129 and concepts defined in that specification to define specific conceptual structures combining ISO 19123 concepts in order to provide a simplified common basis for the S-100 encoding format for coverage-based hydrographic data, which is described in Part 10c.

+Backward Compatibility

+Part 8 in this edition of S-100 is a correction, restructuring and rationalization of Part 8 in S-100 5.0.0, intended to correct internal discrepancies and update the conceptual framework to make it fully compatible with the encoding format for coverage information specified in S-100 Edition 5.0.0 Part 10c (HDF5 encoding).
+It simplifies Part 8 in previous editions of S-100 by removing superfluous concepts but does not entail changes to Product Specification data formats that conform to Part 10c of Edition 5.0.0.

+Conformance to this Profile

 The Abstract Test Suite presented in Appendix 8-A indicates how a coverage based product complies with the content models established in this document.

 Any product addressing imagery, gridded or coverage data, claiming conformance with S-100 shall pass the requirements described in the abstract test suite, presented in Appendix 8-A.

+References

-Normative references
+Normative References